Fun, Educational Opportunities & More

 Happy Anniversary to the YARMOUTH ARTS REGIONAL CENTRE!

-On December 15th Th`YARC (The Yarmouth Arts Regional Centre) will be celebrating it’s 40th anniversary.
+On December 15th, 2019 Th`YARC (The Yarmouth Arts Regional Centre) celebrated it’s 40th anniversary.

 It began when retired teacher, Lydia Davison, initiated the idea of a Yarmouth Arts Council and Arts Centre in 1974.